IDAES/idaes-pse/docs/reference_guides/model_libraries/gas_solid_contactors/unit_models/fixed_bed_1D.rst

 * transformation_method - sets the discretization method to use by the Pyomo TransformationFactory to transform the spatial domain (default = dae.finite_difference):

       - dae.finite_difference - finite difference method.
       - dae.collocation - orthogonal collocation method.

 * transformation_scheme - sets the scheme to use when transforming a domain.
   Selected schemes should be compatible with the transformation_method chosen (default = None):

       - None - defaults to "BACKWARD" for finite difference transformation method and to "LAGRANGE-RADAU" for collocation transformation method
       - BACKWARD - use a finite difference transformation method.
       - FORWARD - use a finite difference transformation method.
       - LAGRANGE-RADAU - use a collocation transformation method.

 * collocation_points - sets the number of collocation points to use when discretizing the spatial domains (default = 3, collocation methods only).

+* flow_type - indicates the flow arrangement within the unit to be modeled.
+Options are:

+      - 'forward_flow' - (default) gas flows in the forward direction (from x=0 to x=1)
+      - 'reverse_flow' - gas flows in the reverse direction (from x=1 to x=0).

 * material_balance_type - indicates what type of energy balance should be constructed (default = MaterialBalanceType.componentTotal).

       - MaterialBalanceType.componentTotal - use total component balances.
       - MaterialBalanceType.total - use total material balance.

 * energy_balance_type - indicates what type of energy balance should be constructed (default = EnergyBalanceType.enthalpyTotal).

       - EnergyBalanceType.none - excludes energy balances.
       - EnergyBalanceType.enthalpyTotal - single enthalpy balance for material.

 * momentum_balance_type - indicates what type of momentum balance should be constructed (default = MomentumBalanceType.pressureTotal).

       - MomentumBalanceType.none - exclude momentum balances.
       - MomentumBalanceType.pressureTotal - single pressure balance for material.

 * has_pressure_change - indicates whether terms for pressure change should be constructed (default = True).

       - True - include pressure change terms.
       - False - exclude pressure change terms.

 * pressure_drop_type - indicates what type of pressure drop correlation should be used (default = "ergun_correlation").

       - "ergun_correlation" - use the Ergun equation.
       - "simple_correlation" - use a simplified pressure drop correlation.

 **Arguments that are applicable to the gas phase:**